Skip to content

 “I look at my baby and I don’t feel a thing,” the patient whispers as she cradles her 3-week-old baby.
 “I feel so much guilt … sometimes I don’t want to be here at all.”
 And yet, she is not alone.
 Her words echo the silent yet growing public health crisis of perinatal mental health.

-Approximately 1 in 5 women are affected by mental health conditions during the perinatal period.
+Approximately 1 in 5 women is affected by mental health conditions during the perinatal period.
 According to the Centers for Disease Control, perinatal mental health conditions are now the leading cause of maternal mortality in the U.S., accounting for 23 percent of pregnancy-related deaths.
 Specific causes of death from mental health conditions include suicide and overdose/poisoning related to substance use disorder.
 Furthermore, perinatal mental health conditions not only impact maternal morbidity and mortality, but also infant outcomes through lower rates of breastfeeding initiation, impaired maternal-infant bonding, and higher risk of developmental delay.

 Despite the well-established burden of perinatal mental health, significant barriers persist in access to care, screening, and management of these conditions.
 Despite the 2021 Medicaid expansion of postpartum coverage to 12 months, gaps in mental health access persist and vary by state.
 In a nationally representative study of pregnant individuals, nearly 65 percent of those with a major depressive episode did not receive a diagnosis and half did not receive treatment.
 Common barriers to receiving treatment included cost, personal reluctance, and stigmatization of mental health conditions.
 Furthermore, the Policy Center for Maternal Mental Health found that 84 percent of the perinatal population reside in areas with shortages of mental health providers, emphasizing the inequitable distribution of mental health resources in our country.